-These Starbucks Copy Cat Maple Oat Nut Scones are a personal favorite of mine, they have the perfect moist, flaky texture, and a wonderfully warm, rich maple walnut flavor.
+Maple Oat Nut Scones are a personal favorite of mine, they have the perfect moist texture and wonderfully warm, rich maple pecan flavor.
 Starbucks may have discontinued them, but I’ve brought them back!

-The wonderful warm combination of maple and walnuts makes these maple walnut scones the ultimate late fall breakfast.
+Maple oat nut scones are truly the ultimate fall breakfast.
 The little bit of oat flour is the secret to their light and fluffy texture.
 The glaze caps off every bite with a bit of pure, intense maple flavor, and the warm scone just falls apart in your mouth.
-(If I can’t eat my scone fresh from the oven I always zap it for a few seconds in the microwave.)

 - brown sugar